MetalMynds/FlatGlass/README.md

         private PlaceHolder<EditableComboBox> type;
 ```

-FlatGlass is aimed at reducing the effort required to produce and maintain a Window Object Model for an application.
+FlatGlass is aimed at reducing the effort required to produce and maintain a complete set of WOM's for an application.